michael-milette/moodle-filter_filtercodes/README.md

 * {diskfreespace} : Display amount of free disk space for application folder.
 Infinite symbol will be displayed if greater than about 84,703.29 Yottabyte (YB) or failure to get size from operating system.
 * {diskfreespacedata} : Display amount of free disk space for moodledata folder.
 Infinite symbol will be displayed if greater than about 84,703.29 Yottabyte (YB) or failure to get size from operating system.
 * {wwwroot} : Root URL of the Moodle site.
+* {now dateTimeFormat} : Display's the current date.
+For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.

 ### UI Elements